(Hawthorn tree, May, Rome, Italy)

 Therefore, many taboos are associated with cutting branches from either plant, especially at Beltane and Samhain.

-You can read my full article Thorn Folklore (which is actually an excerpt from my upcoming book, Witches’ Brews—Teas, Sauces & Other Potions: Old World Lore & Recipes from Hearth & Hedge), in the Spring 2023 edition of Botanical Anthology.
+This article, entitled Thorn Folklore (which is an excerpt from my book, Witches’ Brews—Teas, Sauces & Other Potions: Old World Lore & Recipes from Hearth & Hedge), can be found in the Spring 2023 edition of Botanical Anthology.

 I am excited to join 40+ herbalists, kitchen witches, homesteaders, and matriarchs who have contributed their incredible plant knowledge to the Spring 2023 edition of Botanical Anthology created by the Plant Wonder Collective.
 (Available March 20, 2023)